 photo by jay philbrick courtesy of castle in the clouds

 Speaking of parties, go all-Gatsby this summer.
 Forget the clambake.
-Fête your friends at a private garden party at Castle in the Clouds, the former mountaintop estate of a shoe magnate that is now one of the state’s premier tourist attractions that just happens to be 100 years old this year.
+Fête your friends at a private garden party at Castle in the Clouds, the former mountaintop estate of a shoe magnate that is now one of the state’s premier tourist attractions that just turned 101 this year.
 Have a cocktail party in the garden that overlooks the Lakes Region like an eagle’s aerie, or invite 200 of your best friends to a dinner in the Winnipesaukee Room and take advantage of the dance floor.

 Too highbrow?
 Break out your best blues guitar and git to KC’s Rib Shack in Manchester and hire their trailer to provide authentic barbecue on the premises.
 The KC team will arrive with grills, ribs and all the fixin’s and you’ll soon be partying like a pro.